VioletHarmon2002/MyFirstRobot/docs/research-stories/head.md

 ## OLED

-For the OLED we have pretty much one option
+For the OLED we have pretty much one option.
+An [0.96 inch OLED](https://www.tinytronics.nl/nl/displays/oled/0.96-inch-oled-display-128*64-pixels-blauw-i2c) screen.

+This screen is very small and light.
+So it would fit our design for the robot.
+It also has the ease of use and the holes for assembly as the matrix, but it is more expensive.
+This OLED is **7.00 euro's**.

+## Conclusion

+So we have 2 options, we have the matrix dis